-To the extent possible, the Interest Rate Swap Agreements entered into by the City shall contain the terms and conditions based on the standards generally accepted by the industry.
+To the extent possible, the Interest Rate Swap Agreements entered into by the City shall contain the terms and conditions set forth in the International Swap and Derivatives Association.
+Inc. ("ISDA") Master Agreement, including the schedule, credit support annex and confirmation.
 The schedule should be modified to reflect specific legal requirements and business terms desired by the City.